McAdieCENG/CENGProject/README.md

 **Raspberry Pi Setup:**
 When it comes to setting up your Raspberry Pi for this build there are a few quick tutorials online that can help you through this portion of the build.
 The first tutorial can be found at this [link here.](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) After completing the initial setup of the Pi following the first link, you can use [this link](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md) to set up the Pi to accept a remote desktop connection through a program called VNC viewer.
 It may also be a good idea to enable I2C, you can follow this [link here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c) to get that done.
 Lastly, we need to install the appropriate libraries for the BME680 to work properly, just follow [this](https://github.com/adafruit/Adafruit_CircuitPython_BME680) Adafruit GitHub tutorial to get those installed.
 After completing these few tutorials you can power down your Raspberry Pi for now as we do not need it quite yet.

+**Custom Case:**
+If you'd like to 3D print the same case I used in this project the files can be found [here.](https://github.com/McAdieCENG/CENGProject/tree/master/Documentation/Case%20Files) You can either use the program [OpenSCAD](https://www.openscad.org/) to edit the `.scad` file to your liking OR use the file `Case.stl` as is to print the same case I used for the build.

 **Breadboard Setup: (This step is optional, can be used to verify the integrity of the sensor)**
 1. Connect wires to the sensor and the development platform like shown below:
 ![Breadboard](https://raw.githubusercontent.com/McAdieCENG/CENGProject/master/Images/BME680_bb.png)